Skip to main content

 Signs of a problem:

-- Refrigerator: A leaking seal can cause the fridge to run constantly, leading to higher energy bills.
-You might feel a cool draft coming from the door, or see condensation on the gasket itself.
+• Refrigerator: A leaking seal can cause the fridge to run constantly, leading to higher energy bills.
+You might feel a cool draft from the door, or see condensation on the gasket itself.

 Why they need replacing: Gaskets and seals become brittle, cracked, or torn over time, losing their ability to create a proper seal.
-Replacing a gasket can be a straightforward DIY task, but it’s crucial to use the correct part and ensure it’s installed perfectly to prevent leaks.
+Replacing a gasket can be a straightforward DIY task, but it’s crucial to use the correct part and install it perfectly to prevent leaks.

 2. Pumps and Motors

-What they are: The motors and pumps that drive the most essential functions of your appliances.
-This includes a washing machine’s drain pump, a dishwasher’s circulation pump, and a dryer’s motor.
+What they are: The motors and pumps that drive the most essential functions of your appliances — a washing machine’s drain pump, a dishwasher’s circulation pump, a dryer’s motor.

 Signs of a problem:

-- Dishwasher: A dishwasher that isn’t cleaning dishes properly might have a failed circulation pump, which is responsible for spraying water over the dishes.
+• Dishwasher: A dishwasher that isn’t cleaning dishes properly might have a failed circulation pump, which sprays water over the dishes.

-- Dryer: If the dryer drum isn’t spinning, the drive motor or the drive belt has likely failed.
+• Dryer: If the drum isn’t spinning, the drive motor or drive belt has likely failed.

 Why they need replacing: These are complex mechanical components that wear out from constant use.
-While the part itself can be replaced, the repair is often complicated and involves handling electrical connections and heavy components.
-This is a job best left to a professional.
+While the part itself can be replaced, the repair often involves handling electrical connections and heavy components — a job best left to a professional.

 3. Belts and Bearings

-What they are: The internal components that allow for smooth movement.
-This includes the drive belt in a dryer or washer and the drum bearings in both appliances.
+What they are: The internal components that allow for smooth movement — the drive belt in a dryer or washer, and the drum bearings in both.

 Signs of a problem:

-- Dryer/Washer (Belts): A dryer or washer drum that isn’t spinning is a classic sign of a broken drive belt.
-You may hear the motor humming but see no movement.
+• Belts: A drum that isn’t spinning is a classic sign of a broken drive belt — the motor hums, but nothing moves.

-- Dryer/Washer (Bearings): Loud, grinding, or thumping noises during the spin cycle often indicate that the drum bearings are failing.
+• Bearings: Loud, grinding, or thumping noises during the spin cycle often mean the drum bearings are failing.

-Why they need replacing: Belts and bearings are subject to intense friction and heat.
-Replacing them requires extensive disassembly of the appliance’s cabinet and drum, and the proper tension and alignment are critical for the repair to be successful.
+Why they need replacing: Belts and bearings take on constant friction and heat.
+Replacing them requires extensive disassembly of the cabinet and drum, and proper tension and alignment are critical for the repair to hold.

 4. Control Boards and Fuses

-What they are: The “brain” and safety components of your appliances.
-The control board manages all functions, while fuses and thermostats prevent overheating.
+What they are: The “brain” and safety components of your appliances — the control board manages every function, while fuses and thermostats prevent overheating.

 Signs of a problem:

-- Control Board: An appliance that won’t turn on, has a blank display, or starts cycles but immediately stops could have a failed control board.
+• Control Board: An appliance that won’t turn on, has a blank display, or starts a cycle but immediately stops could have a failed control board.

-- Fuses/Thermostats: A dryer that won’t heat up or a microwave that suddenly stops working could have a blown thermal fuse.
+• Fuses/Thermostats: A dryer that won’t heat, or a microwave that suddenly stops working, could have a blown thermal fuse.

-Why they need replacing: These are delicate and sensitive electrical components.
-They can fail due to power surges, overheating, or simply age.
-Diagnosing a problem with a control board or fuse can be tricky and requires professional expertise to ensure the correct part is ordered and installed safely.
+Why they need replacing: These are delicate electrical components that fail from power surges, overheating, or simple age.
+Diagnosing a control board or fuse issue correctly takes professional expertise, since ordering the wrong part is a common and costly mistake.

 DIY or Professional Repair?